 The first thing to remember when using an ATM is to be safe.
-That machine has direct access to your bank account, and you might have a lot of cash on hand immediately before or after you use the ATM.
-For those reasons, thieves target ATMs (and people using them).
-Be aware of your surroundings, and don't use an ATM if anything looks suspicious.
-For more tips on how to use an ATM safely, see 7 Tips for ATM Safety.
+That machine has direct access to your bank account, and you might have a lot of cash on hand immediately before or after you use the ATM (depending on whether you're making a deposit or withdrawal).
+For those reasons, thieves target ATMs and the people using them.
+Be aware of your surroundings and don't use an ATM if anything looks suspicious.

-When in doubt, just walk away and find a different ATM.
+When in doubt, just walk away and find a different, safer ATM.
 There's no need to put yourself in harm's way when there are a million other ATMs out there.

 Once you've determined that an ATM is safe to use, insert your card into the card reader.
-There should be an image of a card showing you exactly how the card goes in; look for the black magnetic stripe for guidance, or possibly an image showing how your name and card number should be lined up.
+There should be an image of a card showing you exactly how the card needs to be inserted.
+Look for the black magnetic stripe for guidance, or possibly an image showing how your name and card number should be lined up.

 In some cases, you'll insert the card completely into the ATM, and the machine will hold onto it until your transaction is complete.
 Other machines allow you to just "dip" your card quickly so that you can get it back in your wallet as soon as possible.
 If the machine holds onto your card, make sure to get the card back before leaving the machine.